2023 Allergy Capitals: Full Report

 - Climate change and allergies

 Self-Care for Seasonal Allergies No Matter Where You Live

 In the spring, the warm weather brings people outdoors to face one of the season’s biggest problems: tree pollen.
 Grass pollen follows later in spring into summer.
 Then in the late summer and early fall, weed pollen – especially ragweed pollen – can trigger symptoms just as kids are returning to school.
 And some parts of the United States now have pollen year-round.

 Common symptoms of allergic rhinitis caused by seasonal allergies include:

-- Runny nose (usually a thin, clear discharge)
+- Runny nose (also known as rhinorrhea – usually a thin, clear discharge)